 For the previous “Art + Fashion” series posts and to learn more about the history and story behind my collaboration with Scottsdale, AZ artist Mark McDowell, please click here.

 Desert Belle Vintage at Cattle Track in Scottsdale, AZ March 9 – 29th, 2019

-This month’s Tucson Museum of Art Trunk Show was a success (more on Tucson and the other dress that I wore to that show below), and I am excited to spend time at Cattle Track Arts Compound the month of March by appointment for clients and for a dress show and reception Sunday, March 10th.
+This month’s Tucson Museum of Art Trunk Show was a success (more on Tucson and the other dress that I wore to that show below), and I am excited to spend time at Cattle Track Arts Compound the month of March for a dress show and reception Sunday, March 10th.

 There will be a dress show and reception at Cattle Track Arts Compound on Sunday, March 10th from 12:00pm – 4:00pm.
 The eight dresses from my collaboration with Mark McDowell along with their original drawings will be on display at the March 10th reception.
 Cattle Track Arts Compound is located at 6105 N. CattleTrack Rd. in Scottsdale, AZ 85250.